denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 methodHandle.invoke(one, two, three);
 ```

-It is highly important to say that the **FunctionDescriptor** isn't just a Java-based representation of the C method signature (a return value, names arguments order, and variadic arguments) but also declares the Java method type of a native function.
+It is highly important to say that the **FunctionDescriptor** isn't just a representation of the C method signature (a return value, names arguments order, and variadic arguments) but also declares the Java method type of a native function.
 Therefore, to perform a native call, the Java runtime must know what (a method handle) and how to call a native code (based on the method type).

 #### Native function descriptor and a method type

 The **FunctionDescriptor** is the key to a process of the native function invoke method type validation (or safe type converting).
 The **FunctionDescriptor** is the only entity the JVM relies on when attempting to match the **MethodHandle::invoke** method type and the descriptor method type as a reference value.

 At the runtime, when the **MethodHandle::invoke** is called, the JVM attempts to perform safe type converting between
-the method type (see [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html) derived from a function descriptor
+the method type (see [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html)) derived from a function descriptor
 ```java
 //                named arg      ret-value
 //                <ADDRESS>      <JAVA_INT>